Wizardsoft/TelephonyIntegrationExample/README.md

  - Logging an Outbound Call back into Recruit Wizard
  - Logging an Inbound Call back into Recruit Wizard

-Refer to [How it Works](HowItWorks.md) fopr details of Apps inner workings
+Refer to [How it Works](HowItWorks.md) for details of Apps inner workings